This post may contain affiliate links. See my disclosure policy.

 How to make healthy pumpkin pancakes

 Step 1- Make the pancake batter.
-In a high-speed blender or food processor, add all your ingredients and pulse until a thick batter remains.
+In a high-speed blender or mixing bowl, combine all the ingredients and pulse until a thick batter forms.

 Step 2- Cook.
-Heat a non-stick pan on medium heat, and once hot, pour 1/4 cup portions of the batter onto it.
-Cook the pancakes for 2-3 minutes before flipping and cooking for a further 3 minutes.
+Heat a non-stick pan on medium heat, and once hot, pour 1/4 cup portions of the batter into it.
+Cook the pancakes for 2-3 minutes on each side, then flip and cook for an additional 3 minutes.

 Arman’s recipe tips